GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 1. In Visual Studio Code open the **AI-102** project, and in the **Explorer** pane, browse to the **20-custom-form** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.

 2. Right-click the **train-without-labels** folder and open an integrated terminal.
+<a id="package"></a>
-Then install the Form Recognizer package by running the appropriate command for your language preference:
+Install the Form Recognizer package by running the appropriate command for your language preference:

    **C#**